 Iron cookware has been used in North America since the earliest New England settlers, and every Southern cook has at least one well-seasoned skillet they couldn't do without.
 Corn stick and muffin pans, grill pans and griddles, and Dutch ovens are some other popular items.

-Even expensive cookware cannot compete with the even heating, heat retention, and heat diffusion of cast iron.
-Non-stick cookware before such was even invented, cast iron rivals coated non-stick pans, and its coating will not come off, as it has none — just the seasoning that comes with use.
+Nonstick cookware before such was even invented, cast iron rivals coated non-stick pans, and its coating will not come off, as it has none.
+All it needs is the seasoning that comes with use.
 It can withstand extremely high temperatures and is strong and durable.

 Cookware made of cast iron can go from the oven to the stovetop and straight to the table, all while retaining heat better than virtually any other cookware.
-This ability to withstand and maintain very high cooking temperatures makes it excellent for searing and frying, and its heat diffusion properties makes it a good choice for long-cooked dishes, such as stewed or braised meats.
+This ability to withstand and maintain very high cooking temperatures makes it excellent for searing and frying.
 Dishes that need to go from stove to oven need not be moved to another pan if cooked in cast iron, saving time and effort as food can be browned stovetop, and then moved directly into the oven.

 HOW TO CARE FOR CAST IRON COOKWARE